litmus/HeadlessChromium.Puppeteer.Lambda.Dotnet/README.md

 # Usage
 Screenshot a URL as a byte[].
 This project requires lambda to be configured as `netcoreapp3.1`
 ```
-var browserLauncher = new HeadlessChromiumPuppeterLauncher(logger);
+var browserLauncher = new HeadlessChromiumPuppeteerLauncher(logger);

 using(var browser = await browserLauncher.LaunchAsync())
 using(var page = await browser.NewPageAsync())